rithvikreddybasani/DrawCode/README.md

 -   🔠 Option to change font size and font family
 -   🎨 Multiple themes for personalized coding experience
 -   🎨 Collaborative Drawing: Enable users to draw and sketch collaboratively in real-time, enhancing the interactive experience of your project.
+-   🔠 An AI Powered Calculator which can solve problems when they are shown diagramatically.

 ## 🚀 Live Preview